monocle2ai/monocle/src/monocle_apptrace/metamodel/README.md

 ### Entity type
 The entity type defines the type of GenAI component that Monocle understand.
 The monocle instrumentation can extract the relevenat information for this entity.
 There are a fixed set of [entity types](./entity_types.py) that are defined by Monocle out of the box, eg workflow, model etc. As the GenAI landscape evolves, the Monocle community will introduce a new entity type if the current entities won't represent a new technology component.
 Each entity types has number of supported technology components that Monocle handles out of the box, eg. LlamaIndex is a supported workflow.
 Monocle community will continue to expand the breadth of the project by adding more components.

+### Span types
+The GenAI application have specific types of spans where diffrent entities integrate.
+Monocle metamodel defines these types and specifies format for tracing data and metadata generated in such spans.

 ### Consistent trace format
 Monocle generates [traces](../../../Monocle_User_Guide.md#traces) which comprises of [spans](../../../Monocle_User_Guide.md#spans).
 Note that Monocle trace is [OpenTelemetry format](https://opentelemetry.io/docs/concepts/signals/traces/) compatible.
 Each span is essentially a step in the execution that interacts with one of more GenAI technology components.
 The please refer to the [full spec of the json format](./span_format.json) and a detailed [example](./span_example.json).